NPDebs/pre-seeds-research-101/episodes/ep-1.4-types-of-research.md

 Are all of these research?
 Yes.
 Are they all the same type of research?
 Not quite.

-This episode explores the **various pathways of research**, each tailored to a particular kind of question, context, or goal.
+This episode explores several popular pathways of research, each tailored to a particular kind of question, context, or goal.
+While not an exhaustive list, these are among the most commonly used types.
 You'll learn how different kinds of research give us different kinds of answers.

 ## How do we categorise research?